 In order to support the ongoing progress of students in the clinical setting, we require that that every 2 weeks throughout the semester students ask a technologist with whom they are working to fill out a Bi-Weekly Progress Report.
 At least 2 different technologists and the lead clinical instructor should be asked to fill out Progress Reports as the semester progresses.
-The lead clinical instructor must complete, at least, 1 Progress Report in the Fall and Spring semesters.
+The lead clinical instructor must complete, at least, 1 Progress Report in the Fall and Spring semesters, in addition to the Mid-term and Final evaluations.
 Bi-Weekly Progress Reports are completed by the technologist in Trajecsys and should be shared in person with the student.
 The Bi-Weekly Progress Reports will also be reviewed by the Lead CI, faculty and administration.
 This on-going evaluation serves to keep students fully informed as to how they are fitting in to the clinical setting and how their overall performance and professional behavior are being evaluated.
 It gives each student an ongoing written assessment of their performance prior to their written graded evaluation.